-Amortisation on intangible assets in use is calculated under the straight-line method to write off the amortisable amount of the intangible assets over their estimated useful lives.
+Amortisation of intangible assets in use is calculated under the straight-line method to write off the amortisable amount of the intangible assets over their estimated useful lives.
 The principal annual rates used for this purpose are between five and ten years.
-QuantumCloudTM is written off over seven years.
+SKA- PlatformTM is written off over seven years.